pantaluna/esp32_ds3231_clock_using_lib/README.md

 ## Project Description
 This project demonstrates the basics of using the MJD component "mjd_ds3231" for the following RTC Real Time Clock boards:
-1. The blue circular ChronoDot V2 PCB Real Time Clock Module.
+1. The blue circular ChronoDot V2 Real Time Clock Module (recommended).
+2. A barebone DS3231MZ+ SOIC8 150_mil chip on a SOIC8 breakout board (soldered manually).
-2. The blue rectangular large ZS042 DS3231 RTC Real Time Clock Module.
+3. The blue rectangular large ZS042 DS3231 RTC Real Time Clock Module.
-3. The black smaller model (with yellow capacitor) for Raspberry Pi RTC Real Time Clock Module.
+4. The black smaller model (with yellow capacitor) for Raspberry Pi RTC Real Time Clock Module.

 Use this project to get insights in how to use this component.

 Goto the subdirectory "components/mjd_ds3231" for installation/wiring/usage instructions, data sheets, FAQ, photo's, etc. for the hardware and software.

+## Related ESP-IDF projects

+`esp32_ds3231_32khz_oscillator_using_lib` This project demonstrates the hardware and software setup to use a DS3231 as an external 32KHz external oscillator for the ESP32 (and get accurate timings in deep sleep).